Fun Learning Materials for Kids!

 Rynette R. Kjesbo, M.S., CCC-SLP

 , earned both her bachelor’s and master’s degrees in communication sciences and disorders from Florida State University.
 Rynette has worked diagnosing speech and language delays and disorders and providing therapy to infants, children, and adults in hospital, private practice, and public school settings.
-Rynette is currently an editor in product development at Super Duper® Publications.
+Rynette is currently a senior editor in product development at Super Duper® Publications.

 Becky L. Spivey, M.Ed.